SOME STORIES

-This holistic approach results in creating strong bonds of trust with the people I help, thus enriching my observations and the solutions proposed.
+This approach results in creating strong bonds, thus enriching my observations and the solutions offered.

 Through three stories, I take you into my world and my way of thinking and working.

-I went to see Anne because my karate trainer told me that I lacked core strength, but I didn't know how to fix this issue, nor fully understand where it came from.
+I went to see Anne because my karate trainer told me that I lacked core strength but I didn't know how to fix this issue, nor fully understand it.

 Anne immediately detected the cause, allowing me to comprehend what to do to change it.